kristinemlarson/gnssrefl/docs/README_vwc.md

 - I have generally found that people using Septentrio receivers archive the L2C data in their RINEX 2.11 files.

 - We have had good success using L1 data for water level, vegetation, and snow measurements.
-We found them to be unreliable for PBO H2O and never used them.
-We have tested our algorithms with newer receivers and still find the data to be lacking.
-We do not recommend you use this soil moisture code with L1 data
+We found them to be unreliable for the PBO H2O soil moisture product and never used them.
+We have tested our soil moisture algorithms with the L1 data from newer receivers and still find the data to be lacking. **We do not recommend you use this soil moisture code with L1 data.**

 - The PBO H2O algorithm was successfully validated for choke ring antennas.
 We were not funded to include other antennas in this software package - but will try to do so if others can provide the necessary corrections.